wmbusmeters/wmbusmeters/README.md

 `GreenhouseTapWater;33333333;9999.099;77.712;0.000;11;31;;2018-03-05 12:10.24`

+You can select a subset of all available fields:

+`wmbusmeters --format=fields --selectfields=id,total_m3 /dev/ttyUSB0:im871a GreenhouseWater multical21 33333333 NOKEY`

+`33333333;9999.099`

+You can list all available fields for the meter by adding `--listfields` to the command line.

 Eaxmple of using the shell command to publish to MQTT:

 `wmbusmeters --shell='HOME=/home/you mosquitto_pub -h localhost -t water -m "$METER_JSON"' /dev/ttyUSB0:im871a GreenhouseWater multical21 33333333 NOKEY`